Patronics/OctoPrint-PrinterAlerts/README.md

 * This plugin was designed to work with the Prusa i3 Mk3s MMU2 3D printer, and will likely work with other Prusa printers as well.
 * It will work with any non-prusa printers that output the same message "echo:busy: paused for user" when waiting for user input
 * For other printers that have a different waiting for user message, create an issue on github, and I'll be happy to try to implement it for those messages as well
+* this plugin might NOT work with files on the SD card.
+(Untested)

 ### Changelog